aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2024/_index.md

 type: docs
 weight: 20
 url: /new-features/2024/
-keywords: "Aspose.Cells Cloud, new features 2024, API updates, spreadsheet processing, Excel, CSV, PDF, REST API"
+keywords: "Aspose.Cells Cloud, 2024 new features, Remove Duplicates API, Extract Text API, data transformation, spreadsheet processing, Excel, CSV, PDF, REST API"
-description: "Overview of the new features and enhancements introduced in Aspose.Cells Cloud during 2024 releases, including API updates, data transformation, and document‑processing capabilities."
+description: "Overview of the new features and enhancements in Aspose.Cells Cloud for 2024, including the Remove Duplicates API, Extract Text API, and data‑transformation improvements."
+ArticleTitle: "Aspose.Cells Cloud 2024 New Features and Enhancements"
 ---

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.